What Are Benzodiazepines? Names & Uses

 Of those prescribed benzo tranquilizers, 3.5 million reported misusing the medication.
 57,000 individuals who used benzo sedatives abused the drugs in the same year.
 93,000 of these people engaged in evidence-based treatment for benzo addiction in the same year.

-Data from NIDA (National Institute on Drug Use) indicate that 10,870 U.S. adults died from benzo overdoses in 2023 [6].
-70% of those fatalities also involved the deadly synthetic opioid fentanyl.
-This combination increases the risk of respiratory depression and complicates treatment for overdose and addiction.
-While disturbing, this also represents a decrease from the 12,499 deaths from benzo overdose reported in 2021.
+Data from NIDA indicate that 10,870 U.S. adults died from benzo overdoses in 2023.
+70% of those fatalities also involved the synthetic opioid fentanyl.
+While disturbing, this represents a decrease from the 12,499 deaths reported in 2021.

 Benzo Addiction Diagnosis

-Benzo addiction is clinically termed sedative, hypnotic, or anxiolytic use disorder, and it’s diagnosed using the criteria outlined in DSM-5-TR (the latest revised edition of the Diagnostic and Statistical Manual of Mental Disorders) [7].
-The condition is diagnosed if two or more of the following benzo addiction symptoms are present within a year and cause clinically significant distress or impairment:
+Benzo addiction is clinically termed sedative, hypnotic, or anxiolytic use disorder, and it’s diagnosed using DSM-5-TR criteria.
+The condition is diagnosed if two or more of the following symptoms are present within a year and cause clinically significant distress or impairment:

 - Taking benzos in larger amounts or for longer than intended.

-- Making unsuccessful efforts to reduce or control use despite wanting to do so.
+- Making unsuccessful efforts to reduce or control use.

-- Spending excessive time obtaining, using, or recovering from the effects of benzos.
+- Spending excessive time obtaining, using, or recovering from benzos.

-- Failing to meet personal and professional obligations due to the use of benzodiazepines.
+- Failing to meet obligations due to use.

 Our world-class addiction treatment program offers insurance coverage up to 100% for most PPO policies.
 Click below to get a quote.